sambacha/refarch-kc-ms/fleet-ms/README.md

 ### Test Driven Development

+#### Start simple

-As an example of TDD applied to this project we will just describe the get the list of fleet and ships feature.
+As an example of TDD applied to this project we describe the "get the list of fleets" feature.
 As this code is built by iteration, the first iteration is to get the fleet definition and ships definition from files.
 The `src/main/resources` include json files to define fleet.

 The json is an array of fleet definition, somehing like:
 ```json